 Gloria is survived by her husband, Frank Butler of Hartsville, three nephews, Will (Rhonda) Beckham of Southhaven, MS, Brantley Beckham of Hartsville, SC, Charlie (Anna) Beckham of Charleston, SC, and her former sister-in-law, Jill Beckham of Santee, SC, three great nieces, Hunter Mixon, WilBeth, Chesney Beckham and Grace Beckham, two aunts, Peggy Calder and Rose Calder and numerous cousins through out the US.
 She had an extremely close relationship with her cousin Ted Hall (Wanda) of Elgin and Lorie Calder Freeman of Darlington.
 She was preceded in death by her parents, W.A.
 (Alva ) Beckham, her mother, BerNelle Calder Beckham and only sibling, Al Beckham.
 A special word of thanks goes to Chip Harper, who she called "my adopted son", Loretta Moore, who was her loyal caregiver and friend and all her friends for their love and prayers over the years.
 She said they would know who they are!

 Funeral services will be held at 1:00 pm Sunday February 9 at the West Hartsville Baptist Church.
 Rev. Kevin Walters will officiate.
 Burial will be in the Westview Cemetery directed by Norton Funeral Home.
 Visitation will be Saturday 5-7 pm at the funeral home.

 Norton Funeral Home is honored to serve the Butler family.

-To send flowers to Gloria Beckham Butler's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Gloria Beckham Butler, please visit our floral store.